The

 part in it, and thousands of men destroy themselves in order to enjoy a

 moment, brief as a dream, while they gain death, so as to know it.
-It is a
+It is

-villainous intention, that of a man who thus excites himself; if he goes on to
+villainous intention, that of a man who thus excites himself; if he goes

 carry it out, his mind abandons him.
 For as for him who is without